Freedom of Information

 Fees and charges

-You can ask for the application fee to be waived if payment of the fee would cause you financial hardship.
+You may request that the application fee be waived or reduced if payment would cause financial hardship.

 Part II statement